194 restore 2 minutes

 The Ile de Ré bridge begins west of the town of La Rochelle and ends in the southeast of the island, at Rivedoux-Plage.
 In order to regulate the influx of cars, especially in summer, a toll booth has been installed.
 All motor vehicles are concerned, and the fare applied depends on the class of the means of transport, as well as the season of the crossing.

-For a saloon car during the summer season, the toll for the Ile de Ré bridge will be around €16 for the round trip.
+For a saloon car in summer, the toll for the Ile de Ré bridge will be around €16 for the round trip.
 It is also possible to take out several subscription formulas:

 • Season subscription (summer/winter)